Constitution of Costa Rica: Title V

 Refers to the Social Guarantees.
 It places high importance on family values.
 It establishes the rights of workers and trade unions.

 Title VI

-On the Religion, reproduces unchanged the text of the constitutional reform of 1882 on the subject, noting that the Catholic Church is the state religion and that it contributes to its maintenance, without impeding the exercise of any other worship it is not opposed to universal morality or good customs.
+On the Religion, reproduces unchanged the text of the constitutional reform of 1882 on the subject, noting that the Catholic Church is the official religion and that it contributes to its maintenance, without impeding the exercise of any other worship it is not opposed to universal morality or good customs.

 Title VII

 Is devoted to education and culture.
 In addition to enshrining compulsory primary education, it states that the preschool and high school are free.
 Freedom of private education is guaranteed and introduced various provisions regarding the University of Costa Rica, the freedom of teaching in higher education and various cultural aims of the Republic.

 Title VIII

 Deals with the political rights and duties.
 The established universal suffrage and direct right of Costa Ricans of either sex and a Supreme Electoral Tribunal was established to organize and conduct the elections, declaring the result of the elections and perform other functions related to the vote.
 Under his dependence is a Civil Registry.
 Members of the Court are elected for six years by the Supreme Court by a vote of not less than two thirds of votes of all judges and must meet the requirements for these.